- Assuming you don’t qualify if you haven’t worked long enough

 Failing to read your Annual Notice of Change

 This important document comes in the mail each September if you’re enrolled in a Medicare Advantage plan (HMO or PPO) or a Part D prescription drug plan.
 It specifies what changes the plan will make in its costs and coverage for the following year.
-You can then compare it with other plans during open enrollment (Oct.
+You can then compare it with other plans during annual enrollment (Oct.
 15 to Dec.
 7) and switch if you want.
 Failing to read the notice can result in nasty shocks on Jan.
 1 if you stay with a plan that hikes its charges.

 Not realizing that you may qualify for help to lower your costs